7. The L-RD'S Anointed

 The reference to the street and wall only symbolized the larger work of rebuilding the city.
 It is not a criteria

-per se in identifying the real decree.
+per se in identifying a future decree.

 d.
 The Hebrew word mashiach has a double meaning and translation.
 Both anointed and Messiah are possible.